collenmbatha40/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

-In this project, we are learning:
+In this project, we were learning :

     What is Unit testing and how to implement it in a large project How to serialize and deserialize a Class